quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 _ = ax.legend()
 ```

-First we define a few parameters of our mock qubit and mock data acquisition.
+First, we define a few parameters of our mock qubit and mock data acquisition.

 ```{code-cell} ipython3
 # parameters of our qubit model